Complying development is a fast track planning and building approval which can be issued within 20 days. It can save homeowners up to $15,000.

 The height of a dwelling house is measured from the existing ground level, which is the ground level of a site at any point, before any earthworks (excavation or fill) have taken place, as illustrated in Figure 2.

 Scenario: Building Height

-Sam is looking to undertake a renovation to his home which would include a first floor addition.
-In accordance with the requirements the first floor addition to the house would not be able to exceed 8.5m in height from existing ground level.
-Note that the definition of “storey” does not include an attic.
+Sam is looking to undertake a renovation to his home which would include a first-floor addition.
+In accordance with the requirements, the first-floor addition to the house would not be able to exceed 8.5m in height from the existing ground level.
+Note that the definition of 'storey' does not include an attic.

 Setbacks are in place to provide space between boundaries and to limit amenity impacts such as overshadowing.
 Figure 3 identifies how side setbacks need to be calculated to meet the requirements of the Housing Code.